Milleus/frontend-developer-interview-1/README.md

 - Your code repository should contain a `README.md` that includes the following:
   - Setup instructions on how to build/run your application; we need to minimally be able to launch and test your solution locally
-- Please use ReactJS to complete this challenge
-- If you are selected for a face-to-face interview, you should be prepared to:
-  - Walk through your code to interviewers
-  - Explain any decisions you’ve made
-  - Modify/extend the solution
+- You can choose to write this in plain HTML, JS and CSS or use any framework you wish to (e.g. ReactJS, VueJS, Svelte, etc)

 ## Important!

 We will assess your submission holistically (i.e. not just in terms of functionality), including factors such as:

 - Readability and code cleanliness
-- Code structure/design, e.g. modularity, testability
+- Code structure/design, e.g. maintainability, scalability, etc
 - Naming/Coding conventions
 - Use of semantic HTML
 - Accessibility considerations
 - Support for major browsers/devices

-If you have completed this challenge before the given deadline, please upload your solution to a public git repository and email us a link to your code repository at d3hiring@gmail.com.

-If you have any queries, feel free to also email us at d3hiring@gmail.com.
+If you have completed this challenge before the given deadline, please upload your solution to a public git repository and email us a link to your code repository.
+If you have any queries, feel free to also email us.

 ## Credits